Skip to main content

 One of the most common sources of confusion around Claude Code rate limits is that two entirely different systems can produce the same "Rate limit reached" error message.
 Understanding which system triggered your error is essential because the fix for one system is completely different from the fix for the other.
 Subscription-based limits and API-based limits operate on different timescales, use different metrics, and respond to different optimization strategies.

-To diagnose which system is limiting you, follow this process: First, check whether you are using subscription billing or API key billing by running claude --account.
-If you see a subscription plan listed (Pro, Max), your limits are subscription-based.
-Check your usage percentage and reset time.
-If you are using an API key, your limits are tier-based.
-Check your current tier and usage on the Claude Console Usage page.
-If your reported usage is significantly below your plan's allocation but you are still being rate-limited, you may be encountering a known bug — proceed to the Troubleshooting section below.
+To diagnose which system is limiting you, follow this process: First, identify your authentication route.
+A Claude or Enterprise login points to a plan or organization usage window.
+An API key points to Claude Console, Bedrock, Vertex, or Microsoft Foundry billing and rate limits.
+If you are using an API key, check the current tier and usage in the Claude Console Usage page or the matching cloud provider.
+If your reported usage is significantly below the visible allocation but you are still being rate-limited, you may be encountering a false-limit or account-state problem — proceed to the Troubleshooting section below.

 Why Claude Code Burns Through Tokens So Fast